-\textbf{Application:} \textit{back to multiplication by $1+\zeta_{5}$ not polarized by $\Theta$.} Thanks to this Rosati action, we can add a remark to one of the examples of \cite{Paz} where the morphism $[1+\zeta_5]$ is not polarized by the divisor $\Theta$ on the jacobian of a genus 2 curve.
-But now a little calculation in the particular example of $z=4+3\zeta_5+12\zeta_5^2$ gives $z\overline{z}=121$ and $z/\overline{z}$ is not a root of unity.
-Hence by Proposition \ref{Rosati} we get that $[z]$ is polarized by $\Theta$.
+\textbf{Application:} \textit{Multiplication by $1+\zeta_{5}$ not polarized by $\Theta$.} Thanks to this Rosati action, we can add a remark to one of the examples of \cite{Paz} where the morphism $[1+\zeta_5]$ is not polarized by the divisor $\Theta$ on the jacobian of a genus 2 curve.
+A little calculation in the particular example of $z=4+3\zeta_5+12\zeta_5^2$ gives $z\overline{z}=121$ and $z/\overline{z}$ is not a root of unity.
+Hence, by Proposition \ref{Rosati}, we obtain that $[z]$ is polarized by $\Theta$.